WenSimEHRP/wensimehrp.github.io/src/articles/typst-transition.typ

   markdown compiler that translate all of markdown's components to html.
 Typst, on the other hand, does not have that luxury, which means that I would have to manually create the mappings from typst elements (or I should say basic typesetting elements) to HTML elements.
-This footnote is created using a self-created footnote mapper.
+This footnote is created using a custom footnote mapper.
 ]

 So the decision is to make (at least some parts) of this site to be Typst.
 Typst